Student Loan Payments Suspended Due to Coronavirus

 - Federal student loan interest rates will remain at 0% during this time.

 - The measures apply only to federal student loans and do not affect private loans.

-In late March, as college campuses across the country closed in response to the COVID-19 pandemic, the U.S. Department of Education suspended payments and interest on federal student loans.
-Initially meant to last just 60 days with President Donald Trump's signing of the coronavirus relief bill, the measure was recently extended through September 30, 2021, at the request of President Joe Biden.
+Last March, as college campuses across the country closed in response to the COVID-19 pandemic, the Department of Education suspended payments and interest on federal student loans.
+Initially meant to last just 60 days with former President Donald Trump's signing of the coronavirus relief bill, the measure was recently extended through September 30, 2021, at the request of President Joe Biden.

 This is not the first — or possibly last — time the temporary student loan payment suspension has been extended.
 Back in August, in light of the ongoing public health crisis and soaring unemployment rates, Trump issued an executive order, which upheld the suspension and 0% loan interest rates through the end of 2020.
 The suspension was then extended another month through January 31, 2021.

 The most recent change, which was announced by the Department of Education on January 21, gives borrowers an additional eight months of financial relief.